isabella232/customdpp/GETSTART.md

 To get started, you need an Azure subscription key and region identifier (for example, eastus, westus).
 Since Custom DPP service works together with [Custom Speech](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/custom-speech-overview) service, you should use the same Azure subscription key and region identifier for both services.

-Content like rule data, models and tests are organized into projects in the Custom DPP.
-Each project is specific to a domain and country or language.
+Content like display format rule data, models and tests are organized into projects in the Custom DPP.
+Each project is specific to a domain and locale.
 For example, you might create a project for call centers that use English in the United States.

 To create a project, run the following command: